hazzik/DelegateDecompiler/README.md

 A tool which is able to decompile a delegate or a method body to its lambda representation

+## Sponsorship

+If you like the library please consider [supporting my work](https://github.com/sponsors/hazzik).

 ## Examples

 ### Using computed properties in linq.